Motility Disorders of the Large Intestine

 - Pelvic floor dysfunction

-- Hirschspurng's disease is a rare congenital (a person is born with it) disorder that is caused by absence of nerve cells (ganglion) in the rectum and/or colon.
+Hirschspurng's disease is a rare congenital (a person is born with it) disorder that is caused by absence of nerve cells (ganglion) in the rectum and/or colon.
 Usually the problem involves only the bottom portion of the colon, but in some it involves the entire colon or even part of the small intestine.
 The part of the bowel that lacks nerve cells (aganglionic) cannot propel stool toward the anus, and therefore results in obstruction, severe constipation, or inflammation (enterocolitis).
 Although symptoms usually begin within a few days after birth, some people don't develop them until childhood or even adulthood.
-Find out more about Hirschsprung's disease here.

 The term "irritable bowel syndrome," or IBS, is used to describe a group of symptoms that occur together.
-These symptoms include abdominal discomfort or pain and altered bowel habit, either constipation or diarrhea.
-Some people have both constipation and diarrhea, just at different times.
+These symptoms include abdominal discomfort or pain and altered bowel habit – constipation and/or diarrhea.
 Bloating or distention of the abdomen is also common.
 IBS symptoms are believed to be caused partly by abnormal motility.
 In IBS, the motor function of the intestines overreacts to stimuli like meals or stress.
 This reaction can cause the intestines to become too active or not active enough.